 SOLO EUPHONIUM - Ste Gordon -

-2ND EUPHONIUM - Laura Crosland -
+2ND EUPHONIUM - Vacancy -

 SOLO BARITONE - Gordon Hatton - Gordon started playing when he was 9 years old.
 He was given his great-grandfathers cornet as a birthday present!
 As a youngster he played with the Lancashire Youth Brass Band and the North West Brass Band Association Youth Band.
 He has played with Stretford Borough, Sale Concert, St Johns Ambulance and Skelmersdale Prize Band.
 His banding highlights are a trip to Malta, the Royal Tournament and appearing in the finals at the Royal Albert Hall.